What Is A Wellness Program for Employees?

 But wellness programs have also been found to actually improve the workplace environment itself.
 Even if you don’t have the budget for expensive solutions like an at-work gym, there are steps a small business can take to create an appropriate and effective wellness program.

-As a business owner or manager can look forward to several wellness program benefits including some or all of the following:
+As a business owner or manager, you can look forward to several wellness program benefits including some or all of the following:

 - Reduced absenteeism